ariukkonen/shellprofiles/README.md

 If you are using a stricter mono spaced font like **Iosevka Nerd Font Mono** or **IosevkaTerm Nerd Font Mono**, I would use the mono version of this theme.

-You can dowload nerd fonts here: https://www.nerdfonts.com/font-downloads
+You can download nerd fonts here: https://www.nerdfonts.com/font-downloads

 Peru-shell theme on zsh on Macos:
 <img width="1384" height="593" alt="image" src="https://github.com/user-attachments/assets/cb20f755-8876-47cb-b3f7-8a191330c4c5" />